michal-orsel/playwright-cucumber-report-portal/README.md

 ---

 ## Automation solution
 Basic automation solution for everyone who wants to use the modern testing framework [Playwright](https://playwright.dev/) and likes [Cucumber](https://cucumber.io/) tests.
-Results are continuously sent into [Report Portal](https://reportportal.io/).
+Results are continuously sent to [Report Portal](https://reportportal.io/).
 The Report Portal can be hosted locally.
 Thus the whole solution is free.
 Have fun.
 PS: Follow [best practice](https://playwright.dev/docs/best-practices).

 Thanks to Koushik for making great [YouTube tutorials](https://www.youtube.com/watch?v=bfWXNLqKlvA&list=PL699Xf-_ilW6KgK-S1l9ynOnBGiZl2Bsk&index=1).
 This solution is based on it.